OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 	// Could not evaluate policy; look at error and present an appropriate message to user }

-context.evaluatePolicy(.deviceOwnerAuthentication, localizedReason: "Please, pass authorisation to enter this area") { success, evaluationError in
+context.evaluatePolicy(.deviceOwnerAuthentication, localizedReason: "Please, pass authorization to enter this area") { success, evaluationError in
 	guard success else {
 		// User did not authenticate successfully, look at evaluationError and take appropriate action }